Blog/Technology

 What is a 2 Way Match?

-• If the match is a success, the payment is processed by the accounting team.
-Whereas, in case of a mismatch the issue is investigated for resolution, and the payment is not processed.
+The purpose of a 2 way match is to ensure proper verification before processing invoices, thereby preventing incorrect billing by vendors or any fruadulent attempts.
+If the match is a success, the payment is processed by the accounting team.
+Whereas, in case of a mismatch the issue is investigated for resolution, and the payment is kept on hold.

 Role of Automation in 2 Way Match

-• In the above example, between the purchase order being created and the final match with the vendor invoice, the entire process is repetitive and manual.
+In the above example, between the purchase order being created and the final match with the vendor invoice, the entire process is repetitive and manual.
 Any task that is both repetitive and manual leaves room for automation that can save incredible amounts of effort and money.

-• Rever enables companies to fully automate the the accounts payable process, where every billing field is matched with precision for accuracy, instantly.
+Rever enables companies to fully automate the the accounts payable process, where every billing field is matched with precision for accuracy, instantly.

 Key Components in a 2 Way Match

-• 2 way match has two core components - the purchase order and the vendor invoice.
+2 way match has two core components - the purchase order and the vendor invoice.

-• For enterprises, the data of both these components typically rest in the Enterprise Resource Management (ERP) system or accounting software.
+For enterprises, the data of both these components typically rest in the Enterprise Resource Management (ERP) system or accounting software.
+Let us dig deeper into both these components and how they flow through typical enterprise operations:

 • Purchase order:

-• Let's take an example of an enterprise, where, let's say the sales team wants to purchase a new customer relationship management (CRM) software.
+Let's take an example of an enterprise, where, let's say the sales team wants to purchase a new customer relationship management (CRM) software.
 This requirement is first approved by the team lead/ manager, followed by the Director of Sales.
 Once the team vertical leader has given the approval, the purchase order (PO) is generated by the purchase team.
 As per the software package that has been negotiated with the seller, the formal purchase order (PO) is sent to this seller and is executed in the form of the software package's delivery.

 • Vendor invoice:

-• Continuing with the above example, the vendor/ seller of the software raises an invoice with the buyer on a periodic basis as billing payment.
+Continuing with the above example, the vendor/ seller of the software raises an invoice with the buyer on a periodic basis as billing payment.

 2 Way Match Process: Key Steps